 Many thanks again to all those who helped us with our boat research.
 This evaluation is here for two reasons: 1.
-Because we initially found it very difficult to locate owners of Cabo Rico 34s to answer our questions, probably due to the limited production.
+Because we initially found it very difficult to locate information or owners of Cabo Rico 34s to answer our questions.
 2. To give something back for all the generous help we received from others in choosing the right boat.
-This is for anyone who may be interested in our research, evaluation, and comments.
-Much of the info here is a compilation of responses to inquiries we've received since we acquired Cigano in early 2006.
+This is for anyone who may be interested in our research, evaluation, comments, and the comments of others.
+Much of the info here is a compilation of responses to inquiries, both ours and others' since we began research and eventually acquired Cigano in early 2006.
 It's the best way we've found to answer most of the questions we get.

-The fact-based specifics in these web pages are correct and accurate to the best of our knowledge.
+The specifics in these web pages are correct and accurate to the best of our knowledge.
 Portions have been corroborated with Cabo Rico, various publications, brochures, etc. The stated opinions are ours with influence from others.
 Both positive and negative comments are included.
 Revisions will be made as new conclusions are drawn or new information becomes available.
-To compile lists of "pro" vs. "con" would be extremely out of balance so it is needless to make a pro list.
+To compile lists of "pro" vs. "con" would be out of balance so it seems needless to make a pro list.
 But on another page, due to its manageable size, we have compiled a "con" list of our complaints & wishes.
-For anyone interested, here is a link to the Cabo Rico owners group forum.
+And lastly, here is a link to the Cabo Rico owners group forum.
+Anyone interested is welcome to join.

 Cabo Rico has been building boats since 1965.
 By locating in Costa Rica, they are reputedly able to deliver more quality than comparable US built boats for the same price.
 It is claimed that they spend more time laying up the hull and deck than most builders spend on their entire completed boat. - About Cabo Rico.
 Here's a review of the CR34 by Sailing Breezes Magazine.